incrediblemhi/NoApi/README.md

 # NoApi

-A Rust fullstack web framework [Axum + React], with the concept of Rust server actions, utilizes the type safety of Rust and TypeScript to make calls to server without APIs.
+A Rust fullstack web framework [Axum + React], with the concept of Rust Server Functions(RSFs), utilizes the type safety of Rust and TypeScript to make calls to server without APIs.

 ## Features